Seeking Accountability for the Jan. 6 Attack on the U.S. Capitol

 On January 6, 2021, U.S. Capitol Police officers risked their lives to protect our democracy.
-They faced a violent, mass attack on the Capitol driven by racist, white supremacist rhetoric and intentional misinformation aimed at overturning the legitimate results of an election.
-And not coincidentally, it was an election in which record numbers of Black voters made their voices heard.
+They faced a violent, mass attack on the Capitol driven by intentional misinformation aimed at overturning the legitimate results of an election in which record numbers of Black voters made their voices heard.
 The violent attack was designed to threaten and intimidate those involved in conducting and protecting the election certification process.
 It was not just an attack on people or property, but an attack on democracy itself.

 Maliciously targeting those charged with conducting and protecting the certification of our elections mocks the very ideals of our constitution.
 This attack requires a response.
 We cannot rely on the political process to play out.
 We must act quickly to confront the lies that fueled the violence on January 6 in order to repair the damage done to our country and to deter future efforts in upcoming elections in 2022 and 2024.

 That is why the Lawyers’ Committee for Civil Rights Under Law filed suit on behalf of eight U.S. Capitol Police officers who defended the U.S. Capitol on that fateful day, naming as defendants former President Donald J. Trump, Stop the Steal, the Proud Boys, the Oath Keepers, and other organizations and individual members of far-right extremist groups and political organizations responsible for the insurrection.
 These officers put their lives on the line to protect the votes and voices of everyone in this country, including Black voters and other voters of color.

 The lawsuit, Smith v.
 Trump, argues that the attack on the Capitol violated the Ku Klux Klan Act and former President Trump and others deliberately spread election fraud claims and incited violence against members of Congress and the law enforcement officers whose job was to protect them.